foundriesio/meta-partner/README.md

 [Qualcomm® AI Hub](https://aihub.qualcomm.com/get-started) simplifies deploying AI models for vision, audio, and speech applications to edge devices.
 You can optimize, validate, and deploy your own AI models on hosted Qualcomm platform devices within minutes.

+Please see our [Getting Started](#getting-started) guide to start using a factory with AIHub.

 The applications below which have a prefix of `gst-ai` use the models from [AIHub](https://aihub.qualcomm.com) and have been packaged into the `qimsdk-lmp` image in your Factory.

 - If you are curious how this process works, refer to `https://source.foundries.io/<factory>/containers.git/tree/qimsdk-lmp/Dockerfile`